bagder/uncurled/maintain.md

 turn however, or makes their decrees against what you think is the right way, the model breaks fairly quickly.

-I have worked in several projects with BDFLs and I am myself a BDFL some places.
+I have worked in several projects with benevolent dictators and I am myself a BDFL some places.
 In my view, that is not an ideal way to run a project by any means.
 Not even if you are the BDFL.
 It is hard to know where to go and what decisions to make.
 As a BDFL, I have always made a serious effort to listen in what people say, what they want and where the world seems to suggest is a